-Before the 6th of January 2021, it was possible to buy cryptocurrencies on Trading 212 via crypto-derivative financial instruments.
+Before the 6th of January 2021, buying cryptocurrencies on Trading 212 via crypto-derivative financial instruments was possible.
 This means that you would enter a contract where the broker would buy and sell the crypto you wanted for you, but you would never be the actual owner of the coins.
 Essentially you were predicting if the price of the crypto that you wanted to buy would go up or down without ever owning it.

 Due to the combination of the highly volatile nature of cryptocurrencies and the leverage offered by CFDs and other products, the FCA (Financial Conduct Authority), the body that regulates Trading 212 in the UK, decided to prohibit the sale of this type of asset to retail clients as a way to protect them from heavy losses.

 Some brokers allow the possibility of gaining indirect exposure to cryptocurrencies via crypto stocks, funds, or futures – Trading 212 cannot offer these products to retail investors for regulatory reasons.